fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 To find out the `status` of your outbound message, you'll need to set up a webhook endpoint that Vonage can forward the **Delivery Receipt**.

-First, connect a `http` input node to a `http response` node and a `debug` node, so that you can view your delivery receipt in the debug area.
+First, connect a `http in` input node to a `http response` node and a `debug` node, so that you can view your delivery receipt in the debug area.
 Your screen should look like the following:

 ![Delivery Receipt](/content/blog/how-to-send-sms-messages-with-node-red/deliveryr.png "Delivery Receipt")